 MSN to DNP in Healthcare Leadership

-If you already have an MSN degree, you can earn your DNP in healthcare leadership in as little as 24 months.
-This fully asynchronous online program is 34 units and requires 1000 clinical hours related to your DNP project and direct patent care clinical hours completed during your MSN program.
+If you already have an MSN degree, you can earn your DNP in healthcare leadership in as few as 24 months.
+This fully asynchronous online program is 34 units and requires 1000 clinical hours related to your DNP project and direct patient care clinical hours completed during your MSN program.

 The School of Nursing will assist San Diego residents with clinical placements, however, out-of-state students will need to find their own placements.
 PLNU will create a legal MOU with all placement sites in or outside of San Diego.

 You have the flexibility to complete your required clinical or research-based project catered to your preferences and passions.
 Based on your project, you will be able to select a mentor who will work alongside you.

 The Pathway to Your DNP